Maybe Paradise

 "Maybe Paradise" (شاید بهشت) is the debut single by Iranian singer-songwriter Shervin Hajipour.
 It was officially released on May 12, 2019, through all Hajipour's platforms.
 Written and performed by Hajipour, it is a power pop blending electropop and dream pop styles.
 In the lyrics, the narrator is talking to his ex-lover and promising her that they will meet each other later somewhere else, maybe in paradise.

 Music composer Arya Aziminejad gave "Maybe Paradise" positive review, complimenting the production and Hajipour's vocals.

-Although all the music platforms are banned in Iran and there isn't any copyright law, the song has 1 million streams on Spotify, 334 thousand views on YouTube (Music video) and thousands of views and streams on other platforms, uploaded by unknown people illegally.
+Although all the music platforms are banned in Iran and there is no copyright law, the song has one million streams on Spotify, 334 thousand views on YouTube (Music video) and thousands of views and streams on other platforms, uploaded by unknown people illegally.

 Background and release

 Hajipour first performed the song in the season one of the New Era program on March 22, 2019 for his audition.
-He received positive reaction from the audience and was praised by the judges for his performance and songwriting.
+He received a positive reaction from the audience and was praised by the judges for his performance and songwriting.
 Getting the four positive chair buttons, Hajipour was accepted by the judges and made it to the second round.
-(Later he was eliminated in the second round and didn't make it to the final round which was decided by the audience voting).
+(Later he was eliminated in the second round and did not make it to the final round which was decided by the audience voting.)

 Music composer Arya Aziminejad (one of the judges) said after Hajipour's audition that the Iranian music industry needs "non-imitative" voices like Hajipour and that "we need to combine new melodies with Persian melodies" like what Hajipour did in "Maybe Paradise".

 On May 4, 2019, after Hajipour posted a teaser of the song, he announced on his Instagram account that the song will be released on all platforms on May 12 at 6 pm.